pixelastic/markdown-preview/README.md

 # markdown-preview

 Renders a preview of a markdown text in your browser.
-It uses styling similar to GitHub.

 ## Usage